Best Extension Ladders: Reach New Heights

 - Under $150: Extension ladders in this price range provide great value.
 Ensure that the ladders are made out of high-quality material and are the proper height needed before purchasing at this price point.

-- $150-$250: This is the most common price range for extension ladders.
+- $150 to $250: This is the most common price range for extension ladders.
 Products in this range can be of the two-part or three-part variety, and they are typically made from a high-quality material like aluminum.

 - $250 and up: Extension ladders in this price range are priced at a premium.
 These ladders are of the highest quality, made from either fiberglass or aluminum, and are usually built to reach the highest places.